Sturgulewska/Portfolio-nUnitAndMockCsharpTests/README.md

 # General info

-Testing algorithms with nUnit and Mock in C# language.
+Testing algorithms with nUnit and Mock in C sharp language.

 # Technologies